Install uv (fast Python package manager) if you don't have it:

-The Ultimate MCP Server provides a comprehensive framework for AI agents to access dozens of powerful capabilities through the Model Context Protocol (MCP).
-This server acts as a complete AI agent operating system, enabling advanced AI agents to leverage tools for cognitive augmentation, tool use, and intelligent orchestration.
+The Ultimate MCP Server is a comprehensive Model Context Protocol (MCP) server that provides AI agents with dozens of powerful capabilities through a standardized interface.
+It serves as a complete AI agent operating system, enabling advanced functionalities beyond what AI models can natively perform.

 To install the Ultimate MCP Server: